kclarkedesign/customize-private-protected/readme.txt

 Through FTP:

 Download the plugin
-Unzip cpp.zip and upload the folder to the /wp-content/plugins/ directory Activate the plugin through the ‘Plugins’ menu in WordPress
+Unzip customize-private-protected.zip and upload the folder to the /wp-content/plugins/ directory Activate the plugin through the ‘Plugins’ menu in WordPress

 == Frequently Asked Questions ==